Radiculopathy

 Texas Spine Consultants

-Orthopedic Spine Surgeons located in Addison, TX & Plano, TX
+Orthopedic Spine Surgeons serving Dallas, Addison, & Plano, TX

 Also known as a pinched or compressed nerve, radiculopathy can cause a variety of symptoms, including pain, numbness, and tingling in your back and extremities.
 Our ortho providers, Michael Hennessy, M.D., Robert Viere, M.D., Andrew Park, M.D., Chester Donnally, M.D., and Heidi Lee, M.D. at Texas Spine Consultants, LLP in Addison, Texas and Plano, Texas, are orthopedic spine specialists who provides comprehensive care for radiculopathy and can develop a treatment plan that gets you relief from your symptoms.
 Call the office today or schedule an appointment using the online booking tool.